reactioon/rgo-rtnesync/README.md

 R Package is a set of tools created by Reactioon to connect the dots.
 The tools will work to enhance on reactioon a lot of aspects like high availability, fail over, data processing, analysis, and will improve reactioon to work with large amount of data and users.
 Offering the Reactioon Network a mix of web and standalone tools that will works online and offline.

-## (R) Package / RTNESYNC
+# (R) Package / rtnesync

-RTNESYNC is the package to sync data from exchanges to Reactioon.
-This will only work on machines to collect asset data at exchanges using the users computational resources, like internet, cpu and disk space.
+`rtnesync` is the package to sync data from exchanges to Reactioon.
+This will only work on machines to collect asset data at exchanges using the user computer resources, like internet, cpu and disk space.
 If you want, see below how to install it on your computer.

-## Requirements
+### Requirements

 ```
 1. Reactioon Account
 2. Reactioon Node License
 3. PC with Debian 11 or CentOS 7 installed.
 ```
-**Note:** The `license` of node can be get with RTN inside of `Network` in `Reactioon Account`, and you need the knowledge of your operation system (linux, osx, windows) to manage the node.
+**Note:**

-## Scope
+The `license` of node can be get with `RTN` inside of `Network` in your `Reactioon Account`, and you need the knowledge of your system (linux, osx, windows) to manage the node.

 By default `RTNSYNC` is part of (R) Package and it will use the `reactioon` folder inside of your OS (linux,osx,windows).